DPBastings/42so_long/Readme.md

 3. The map is rectangular in shape (i.e. all lines are equal in length) and enclosed by wall objects (`1`) around the edges.
 4. The map contains exactly one player start (`P`), exactly one exit (`E`) and at least one collectible (`C`).
 5. There should be a traversable path from the starting position to the exit.
 For this purpose, empty space, collectibles and enemy objects count as traversable space.
+6. Similarly, every collectible should be reachable from the player's starting position.
-Below is an example of a valid map.
+Below is an example of a valid map (`./assets/maps/tiny.ber`).
 ```
 11111
 1P001